mplex/multigraph/README.md

 <br />
 <br />

-Redefine the scope to depict this network in a way that the size of the vertices reflects the wealth of the actors.
+Redefine the scope in `scp` to depict this network in a way that the size of the vertices reflects the wealth of the actors.

 ```r
 # redefine scope of node / edge / graph characteristics